Top Reasons to Have a CMS Managed Service

 Bugs & Breakages

-The second reason to have a CMS Managed Service plan is to fix bugs and breakages associated with the updates.
+The second reason to have a CMS Managed Service plan is to fix bugs and breakages associated with updates.
+A good website manager stays on top of updates and bug fixes.

 Wait, what?
-That doesn’t seem to make sense… does it?
+Bugs and breakages?
+That doesn’t seem to make sense with a website manager… does it?

 Any time new code is added to a website – let me say that again – Any time new code is added to a website, there is a chance the new code will unintentionally impact something else on the site.